xbeat/Machine-Learning/README.md

 Neural networks are computational models inspired by the human brain.
 They consist of interconnected nodes (neurons) that process and transmit information.
 In this presentation, we'll build a neural network from scratch using Python.

+## Boost Django App Performance with Indexing

+Understanding Database Indexing in Django

+Database indexing is a crucial optimization technique that creates an auxiliary data structure to speed up data retrieval operations.
+In Django, indexes are implemented as database-level constructs that maintain a sorted copy of selected columns, enabling faster search and sort operations.

 ## Exploring the Advantages of ADAM Optimizer for Deep Learning

 ADAM Optimizer Fundamentals